sking-dev/terraform-certification/2-terraform-purpose-vs-other-iac/README.md

 ----

+## 2A: Explain Multi-cloud and Provider-agnostic Benefits

-## Terraform Is Multi-cloud / Provider-agnostic
+### Terraform Is Multi-cloud and Provider-agnostic

 Terraform is **agnostic** when it comes to the public cloud.